IMUG Past Events Archive

 A New MUG is Born

 In the summer of 1991, when the future of SMUG appeared to be in doubt due to lack of student involvement, Yuan Ho spun off the popular I-SIG as the "International Macintosh Users Group".
-Yuan obtained formal recognition of IMUG from Apple Computer and Adobe Systems, and further increased the visibility of IMUG as a forum for multilingual, multiscript computing.
+Yuan obtained the support of volunteer hosts at Apple Computer and Adobe Systems, and further increased the visibility of IMUG as a forum for multilingual, multiscript computing.

 Apple Computer provided IMUG with a conference room at their headquarters for many years.
-Apple employees volunteering as official hosts included Mimi Obinata, Norbert Lindenberg, Kathryn Phipps, Joe Cannan, Terry Rawlings, David Murphy and many others.
+Apple employees volunteering as official hosts included Mimi Obinata, Norbert Lindenberg, Kathryn Phipps, Joel Cannon, Terry Rawlings, David Murphy, JJ Enser, and many others.
 Their support is much appreciated to this day.
+Dr. Ken Lunde also arranged hosting for additional IMUG meetings at Adobe headquarters.